rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/5-model-deployment.md

     git push
     ```

-4. With the values enabled, and the first application listed in the test environment - let's tell ArgoCD to start picking up changes to these environments.
+4. With the values enabled, and the first application listed in the test environment - let's tell Argo CD to start picking up changes to these environments.
 To do this, simply update the helm chart we installed at the beginning of the first exercise:

     ```bash#test
     cd /opt/app-root/src/mlops-gitops